cmsax/cmsax/README.md

 My name is Mingshi Cai, I live in ShenZhen, China 🇨🇳 and my timezone is UTC+8.

 - 🔭 I’m currently working as a full-stack developer at a dotcom.
-- 🛠 I mainly use Golang, Python, Typescript and Java in work.
+- 🛠 I mainly use following tech stack in work:
+  - 🔥 Go: for backend monilith/microservice
+  - Python: for data driven app or data analysis
+  - Typescript/Javascript: for web apps
+  - 🔥 Rust: for experiment
+  - Java: for stream processing
 - 📸 I like photography and video games.

-My homepage is at: https://unoiou.com
+🏠 My homepage is at: https://unoiou.com

+🔥 If you have any question or need help, feel free to contact me.